 The archives of BBCM are held at the Imperial War Museum’s site at Duxford, near Cambridge.
 Its size is remarkable, with boxes of transcripts from around the world, including China, the USSR, India and many other countries.
 Although stored at IWM Duxford, the archives are owned by the BBC.
 Thanks to an initiative of the IWM – a research project headed by Suzanne Bardgett, Head of Research at IWM – researchers were permitted access to the archive for a brief period during 2015.
-Given that the UK is generally regarded as a good example (if not as good as the US) when it comes to archive practices, it is worth noting that the BBC, a public body which is funded by British tax-payers’ television licence fees, only allowed researchers into the archive for a brief period, would not allow them to download, copy or print the documents, and has since reclosed the archive, which remains currently inaccessible.
+Given that the UK is generally regarded as a good example (if not as good as the US) when it comes to archival access, it is worth noting that the BBC, a public body which is funded by British tax-payers’ television licence fees, only allowed researchers into the archive for a brief period, would not allow them to download, copy or print the documents, and has since reclosed the archive, which remains currently inaccessible.
 This article is based on a visit to the archive in November 2015, in the context of the IWM research project on BBCM, when I examined the transcripts of Romanian broadcasts.
 This is a small collection in comparison to those from the world’s major powers, but it nevertheless provides a fascinating insight into how a geopolitically crucial country sought to portray itself to the outside world in the context of the momentous events of the mid-twentieth century.

 In the first full-length academic study of BBCM, Laura Johnson rightly observes that “the BBC Monitoring Service archives are a selective record of broadcasting, they are not the media sources themselves”; in other words, the role played by the monitors in translating and shaping the material needs to be considered.
 Even so, the files allow us to come close to accessing the representation of the events through the words of the Romanian radio service.
 Of course, one needs to bear in mind that the transcripts have been translated, which itself raises the possibility that, as Hilary Footitt notes, a failure to problematize the translated text might “mask the extent to which translating itself can domesticate a foreign text , screening out key aspects of its essential foreignness, a process which could encourage recipients of translation to maintain a type of cultural parochialism in which translated texts tend to be compared with what is known – similar texts and situations in English – rather than provoking speculation on what may be as yet unknown, and as yet, in intelligence terms, unthinkable.”
 Nevertheless, with the BBCM, translated texts are what we have to work with.